NotionDocs/NotionAPI/README.md

 | Filter collection based on view  | ✅            | Change the `collectionViewId` based on which view you wish to filter by |
 | Create new page in collection    | ❌            |                                                                         |
 | Delete page in collection        | ❌            |                                                                         |

+# Documentation

+Documentation is coming soon, once the entire NotionDocs suite is finished. **That being said**, Notion API is written entirely in Typescript and is (WIP) fully documented in code.